Raiders Show Support For Carl Nassib After Coming Out As Gay

 Nassib posted a video to his Instagram account making the announcement, noting he hopes the process of coming out won’t have to be done with videos in the future.

-Shortly after he made the post, the Raiders took to Twitter to show their support for their player.
+Shortly after he made the post, the Raiders took to Twitter to show their support for Nassib.

 “Proud of you, Carl ?,” they tweeted.